hamza1brh/fish-audio/voice-service/SAGEMAKER_FIX.md

 sudo apt-get update
 sudo apt-get install -y portaudio19-dev libasound2-dev

-# Then run the installer
+# Then run the installer (will auto-detect CUDA 13.0 and use cu124 wheels)
 python install.py
 ```

+**Note**: CUDA 13.0 is detected automatically.
+PyTorch will use cu124 wheels (backward compatible with CUDA 13.0).

 ## Alternative: Use the SageMaker Install Script